MICLAB-BUPT/T2SG/README.md

 ## Acknowledgement

-Our evaluation code is build upon [TopoNet](https://github.com/OpenDriveLab/TopoNet).
+Our code is build upon [TopoNet](https://github.com/OpenDriveLab/TopoNet).
 We acknowledge their team for open-sourcing their implementation.

 ## Citation